davidchen0420/Endogenous_Reporter/README.md

 * SciPy v.1.7.0

 ## Running the code
-The Epigenetic_Screen.ipynb in the Reporter System directory provides a walkthrough of the differential guide abundance analyses conducted from the raw read counts and the reproducible statistics and figures directly generated to support the study.
+The Epigenetic_Screen.ipynb notebook in the Reporter System directory provides a walkthrough of the differential guide abundance analyses conducted from the raw read counts (read_counts.csv) and the reproducible statistics (Reporter System/MaGeCK) and figures directly generated to support the study.

 ## Repository Structure
 <pre>
 ├── README.md
 ├── gRNA_motifs.tsv
 ├── primers.tsv
+├── read_counts.csv
 ├── Reporter System
 │   └── MaGeCK                       // Directory of MaGeCK-generated results.
 (L3 + L6: Dual Reporter, L1 + L4: Single GFP Reporter, L2 + L5: Single mKate2 Reporter)
 │   └── Epigenetic_Screen.ipynb      // Custom Python code for analyses of CRISPR genetic screen.
-├── Validation
+├── System Validation
 │   └── MaGeCK                       // Directory of MaGeCK-generated results for early validation of the endogenous reporter system.
 │   └── MaGeCK_stats                 // Directory of MaGeCK-generated results for early validation of the endogenous reporter system.
 </pre>

 ## Contributing